-We will be good stewards of any personal information you share with us and we promise not to share your data with anyone else in any way, shape or form.
-Kagi has no intention or interest in manipulating or monetizing this information in any other way.
+We will be good stewards of any personal information you share with us.
+We promise not to share your data with anyone else in any way, shape or form, except as needed to perform explicitly accessed services.
+Kagi's entire business is funded by its users and we have no intention to or interest in manipulating or monetizing user information in any way.

-When using Kagi Search, you can have peace of mind knowing that we do whatever is possible to keep your private information - private.
+When using Kagi Search, you can have peace of mind knowing that we do whatever is possible to keep your private information just that – private.

 Here is a brief rundown of our view on your privacy:

 - Searches are anonymous and private to you.
-Kagi does not see what you are searching at all.
+Kagi does not log and associate searches with an account.

 - We only store cookies needed for site functionality.